michaeldegroot/swig-minifier/README.md

  - 0.2.4 Hash generation changed a bit: instead of using the basename it now uses full path.
 This is to avoid serving cached content when 2 html files have the same name but have unique content and are stored in different directories.
  - 0.2.5 Added API to docs :).
 Added a hashGen option to the init function.
 You can now specify what algorithm to use to generate the hash cache key.
 Options are: md5, sha256, sha512
  - 0.2.7 Cleaned up readme
+ - 0.2.8 Added sha512 and md5 as dependencies

 ## What it does